Weight Lifting Experiment #1

 – Forget about the ‘No pain, no gain’ attitude.

 – at least 3min, 5+ min if possible.

 Set a goal

-– always have a goal with your training (both short and long term goals).
+Always have a goal with your training (short- and long-term goals).

-As mentioned before, this is not a scientific study, but a home experiment.
-I apply the best advice from books and articles I have read, personal experience from previous training programs and athletes I have coached, and most importantly listen to feedback from many of my readers that have tested training ideas presented here on the website.
+As mentioned before, this is not a scientific study but a home experiment.
+Therefore, I apply the best advice from books and articles and personal experience from previous training programs and athletes.
+In addition, I have coached and listened to feedback from many of my readers who have tested training ideas presented here on the website.

-I look forward to keep you posted about my training.
-If you want to keep me motivated, please leave a comment and/or share this post on Facebook, Twitter etc.
+I look forward to keeping you posted about my training.
+If you want to keep me motivated, please leave a comment and share this post on Facebook, Twitter, etc.